 Brigitte Harris graduated from the Hochschule für Musik in Detmold, Germany, with an A-Exam (Master) in Church Music having studied organ with Helmut Tramnitz and Gerhard Weinberger, and choral conducting with Alexander Wagner.
 Her career in Britain has involved her in instrumental teaching and performing, both as an organist, and as a specialist teacher of recorder.

 She has always been active in the field of organ education and has a busy organ teaching practice in and around Edinburgh, reaching as far as Midlothian, Fife and beyond.
 Back in 1999 she established an organ teaching scheme in the Scottish Borders in association with The Borders’ Guild of Organists, of whom she is a past President.

 Brigitte is a Lecturer in Harmony, Keyboard Skills and Improvisation at the Ian Tomlin Academy of Music at Edinburgh Napier University.
 She has taught at the Vicenza Music Conservatoire as part of an Erasmus exchange and has been an organ tutor on RCO Academy courses.
 She also teaches the organ at George Watson’s College.

 She has served on the Committee of the Edinburgh Society of Organists and has been a regular member of the teaching staff of the Edinburgh Organ Academy.
 In addition she is much involved in advising and training musicians in organ and choral skills.
 Her arrangements were originally published in Hymns for Lent and Easter and Fifteen Christmas Hymns with Andrew Carvel.

 Where a tune is still under copyright, details are given on the score.
-The copyright of the arrangements rest with the arrangers, whos initials are given on the score.
+The copyright of the arrangements rests with the arrangers, whose names are given on the score.

 back to Simple hymn arrangements